Pico de Loro Climb Guide – Tarnate, Cavite

 October 01, 2016 – Mt.
 Palay-Palay or Pico De Loro is currently CLOSED/OFF-LIMITS to any tourist right now until further notice.

-August 16, 2016 As of this writing, the Parrot’s Beak or Rock Monolith is off limits to hikers but risk takers are able to climb it.
+August 16, 2016, As of this writing, the Parrot’s Beak or Rock Monolith is off-limits to hikers but risk takers are able to climb it.
 When I say risk takers they are a.)
 Those who love adventures and challenges b.)
 Stubborn people who want to get what they what regardless of c.)
-Those who defy rules and guidelines just because d.)
+Those who defy rules and guidelines just because of d.)
 All of the above.
-The monolith is off limits to hikers, period.
+The monolith is off-limits to hikers, period.

 Overnight camping is also NOT allowed this time.
 Visiting/climbing time is now only from 4:00AM to 3:00PM.
 The park will not allow you to climb Pico de Loro after 3PM.